Western and Central Pacific Ocean Tuna Purse Seine

 The Western and Central Pacific Fisheries Commission (WCPFC) has made no progress towards a formal HCR for any of the tropical stocks.
 There is also a need to complete testing of the existing Control Rule using MSE and adopt formal CR.
 Problems with statistics available for some important fleets (e.g. Indonesia, Philippines) persist in the region.

-The active involvement of FIP Stakeholders, including International Seafood Sustainability Foundation (ISSF), Areas Beyond National Jurisdiction (ABNJ), Pew Charitable Trusts, AZTI, the Spanish Institute of Oceanography (IEO) and the Spanish Secretary-General for Fisheries (SGP), drives improvements against the Marine Stewardship Council (MSC) standard.
+The active involvement of FIP Stakeholders, including International Seafood Sustainability Foundation (ISSF), Areas Beyond National Jurisdiction (ABNJ), Pew Charitable Trusts, AZTI, the Spanish Institute of Oceanography (IEO) and the Spanish Secretary-General for Fisheries (SGP), drove improvements against the Marine Stewardship Council (MSC) standard.

 We encourage action across the supply chain to support FIP progress.
 A FIP Participant is an industry member that is part of the seafood supply chain for the FIP product and is actively engaged in supporting the FIP.